What is an annual review?

 Annual Reviews should:

-- gather and assess information about the child or young person's progress and their access to teaching and learning
+- gather and review information about the child or young person's progress.
+And their access to teaching and learning

-- review the special educational provision made, ensuring it is effective
+- review the special educational provision made, to make sure it is effective

-- review the health and social care provision made, ensuring it is effective
+- review the health and social care provision made, to make sure it is effective

 - review any interim targets

-- consider the appropriateness of the EHC Plan and any changes that are required
+- consider the appropriateness of the EHCP and any changes required

 Children aged 0 to 5

-Local Authorities should consider reviewing an EHC Plan for a child under 5 at least every three to six months to ensure that the provision continues to be appropriate.
-Such reviews would complement the duty to carry out a review at least annually, but may be streamlined and not necessarily require the attendance of the full range of professionals, depending on the needs of the child.
+Local Authorities should consider reviewing EHCPs for children under 5 at least every 3 to 6 months to make sure provision remains appropriate.
+Such reviews would complement the duty to carry out a review at least every 12 months.
+They may be streamlined.
+Depending on the needs of the child, they do not necessarily need attendance from the full range of professionals.

 Transfers between phases of education

-An EHC Plan must be reviewed and amended in sufficient time prior to a child or young person moving between key phases of education.
-This is to allow for planning for and, where necessary commissioning of support and provision at the new institution.
+An EHCP must be reviewed and amended in sufficient time before a child or young person moves between key phases of education.
+This is to allow for planning, and, if necessary, commissioning of support and provision at the new institution.

 - early years provider to school